PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/UnattendedShinyHunting.md

 **When correctly calibrated:**
 - If the encounter is not shiny, the program will run* from the battle and move on to the next encounter.
-> *The Regigigas program does something different since you can’t run from it.
+> *The Regigigas program does something different since you can't run from it.
 - If the encounter is shiny, the program will trap itself inside the Pokémon menu.
 This allows you to manually back out and fight the shiny Pokémon.